-The Maryland 184(c) petition directly targets for additional regulation facilities owned and operated by the members of and participants in the Midwest Ozone Group (MOG) and also raises several general legal and technical matters of concern to MOG.
+The OTC Recommendation directly targets for additional regulation facilities owned and operated by the members of and participants in the Midwest Ozone Group (MOG) and also raises several general legal and technical matters of concern to MOG.
 While MOG will defer to the owners of the individual sources on matters specific to those facilities, these comments1 are offered to address more general concerns about the legal and technical deficiencies of the Maryland petition.